Lesson # 6 - Garden Care

 I too, do not have a green thumb.
 Gardening is not my strong suit.
 I don’t find it relaxing, therapeutic or desirable.
 I actually dislike weeding altogether yet always delight in the produce.
 A few years back I planted a small vegetable garden in our backyard, excitedly, knowing how wonderful the produce would be.

-As the garlic, onions, and carrots began to cut the earth with their green, I watched with excitementcarrot waiting for the crop.
+As the garlic, onions, and carrots began to cut the earth with their green, I watched with excitement waiting for the crop.
 Days went by, busyness happened and my garden grew neglected, very neglected.
 My husband would urge me to get in there and pluck the masses of weeds that were taking over my neat little rows of yum but I always seemed to find other things to do to fill my time.

 The more I looked at my overgrown weed bed the more I desired to stay away from it.
 I detest weeding.
 It would be too much work.
 I could not pick out which piece of green was produce or weed.
 The weeds soon grew taller than the produce.
 Once I put my mind to cleaning my garden I had a hard time discerning what was carrot top and what I should pull out by the root.
 The quality of produce was actually affected due to the lack of care I put into my garden.
 The veggies were small, and though very tasty, did not satisfy for long.